yanndebray/LLMs-with-MATLAB-book/chap3_Art_of_prompting/how-to-run-local-deepseek-models-and-use-them-with-matlab.md

    - This command installs a 1.5 billion parameter model, which is manageable in terms of computational resources.

 3. **Set Up MATLAB**:
    - Instead of following Vasileios's GitHub route, I opted to use MATLAB R2024b.
-I clicked on **Add-ons** in the Environment tab, searched for "Large Language Models," and clicked **Add** to install it.
+I clicked on **Add-ons** in the Environment tab, searched for 'Large Language Models', and clicked on 'Add' to install it.

 ### Interacting with the Model in MATLAB